 c = edge c

-Only rooms that are livable, with finished walls, floor, and ceiling, count toward the finished area of the home.
-For a room to be considered livable the space should be finished and should have heating or air conditioning as applicable.
-Indoor spaces count toward the square footage of a home, outdoor spaces typically do not.
+Only livable rooms with finished walls, floor, and ceiling count toward the finished area of the home.
+For a room to be considered livable, the space should be finished and should have heating or air conditioning as applicable.

-To calculate the price per square foot of your home, divide the total price by the number of square feet.
+To calculate the price per square foot of your home, divide the total price of the home by the total number of square feet.

 price per ft2 = total price ÷ total ft2